- Our Approach

 External assurance of our sustainability disclosures is an integral part of our approach to providing accurate information and metrics for our stakeholders and the public.
 Ernst & Young LLP, performed review-level assurance for the calendar year ending December 31, 2017 on select sustainability indicators.

 We implemented the Responsible Marketing Policy compliance process, including our Global School Beverage Guidelines, for Company associates, and agencies.
 Ernst & Young LLP provided review-level assurance over the implementation of our Responsible Marketing Policy.
 Ernst & Young LLP did not assess the effectiveness of or compliance with the Responsible Marketing Policy.

 The non-financial information included in the report is subject to certain uncertainties due to limitations inherent in the nature of measuring such data.
 For example, variances in measurements can result from the selection or measurement techniques used across the complete Coca-Cola system.
 However, our Company is committed to disclosing the most accurate information and metrics possible for our stakeholders and the public.

 Learn more about how we work to assure the accuracy of our disclosures.

-A description of our business operations and 2015 financial performance is provided in our 2015 Form 10-K and our 2015 Annual Review.
-A discussion of our Company challenges and potential risk factors can be found starting on page 11 of our 2015 Annual Report on Form 10-K. This report is filed with the SEC and can be found on Coca-Cola Journey.
+A description of our business operations and 2017 financial performance is provided in our 2017 Form 10-K and our 2017 Annual Review.
+A discussion of our Company challenges and potential risk factors can be found starting on page 10 of our 2017 Annual Report on Form 10-K. This report is filed with the SEC and can be found on Coca-Cola Journey via our Company Reports page.
 We also make available our regional and bottling partners’ sustainability reports, which provide more information about the Coca-Cola system’s financial and sustainability performance.